SwapnilNangare/Kotlin-Functions/README.md

 | with | this| Lambda result |
 | apply | this| Context object |
 | also | it| Context object |

+# 1 .let function
+The let function has numerous applications, but it is generally used to prevent a NullPointerException from occurring.
+The let function returns the lambda result and the context object is the it identifier.
+Let’s consider the following example:

+fun main (){

+val name: String? = null

+println(name!!.reversed)

+println(name.length)

+}